oxfordroadmapping/country-profiles-clean-up-zh_hant/middle-east/syria.md

 mixed legal system of civil and Islamic (sharia) law (for family courts)

 ### 憲法
-- `history`: several previous; latest issued 15 February 2012, passed by referendum and effective 27 February 2012; note – UN-sponsored talks, which began in late 2019 between delegates from government and opposition forces to draft a new constitution; in June 2022, the 8th round of the Syrian Constitutional Committee ended in Geneva with no results, and the 9th round, scheduled for July 2022, was cancelled due to lack of Russian and regime participation
+- `歷史`: several previous; latest issued 15 February 2012, passed by referendum and effective 27 February 2012; note – UN-sponsored talks, which began in late 2019 between delegates from government and opposition forces to draft a new constitution; in June 2022, the 8th round of the Syrian Constitutional Committee ended in Geneva with no results, and the 9th round, scheduled for July 2022, was cancelled due to lack of Russian and regime participation
-- `amendments`: proposed by the president of the republic or by one third of the People’s Assembly members; following review by a special Assembly committee, passage requires at least three-quarters majority vote by the Assembly and approval by the president
+- `修正`: proposed by the president of the republic or by one third of the People’s Assembly members; following review by a special Assembly committee, passage requires at least three-quarters majority vote by the Assembly and approval by the president

 ### 國際法組織參與
 has not submitted an ICJ jurisdiction declaration; non-party state to the ICC

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: the father must be a citizen of Syria; if the father is unknown or stateless, the mother must be a citizen of Syria
+- `血統公民身份`: the father must be a citizen of Syria; if the father is unknown or stateless, the mother must be a citizen of Syria
-- `dual citizenship recognized`: yes
+- `承認雙重國籍`: yes
-- `residency requirement for naturalization`: 10 years
+- `入籍的居留要求`: 10 years

 ### 選舉權
 18 years of age; universal

 ### 行政部門
-- `chief of state`: President Bashar al-ASAD (since 17 July 2000)
+- `國家元首`: President Bashar al-ASAD (since 17 July 2000)
-- `head of government`: Prime Minister Hussein ARNOUS (since 30 August 2020)
+- `政府首腦`: Prime Minister Hussein ARNOUS (since 30 August 2020)
-- `cabinet`: Council of Ministers appointed by the president
+- `内閣`: Council of Ministers appointed by the president
-- `elections/appointments`: president directly elected by simple majority popular vote for a 7-year term (eligible for a second term); election last held on 26 May 2021 (next to be held in 2028); the president appoints the vice president and prime minister
+- `選舉/任命`: president directly elected by simple majority popular vote for a 7-year term (eligible for a second term); election last held on 26 May 2021 (next to be held in 2028); the president appoints the vice president and prime minister
-- `election results`: *2021: *Bashar al-ASAD elected president; percent of vote - Bashar al-ASAD (Ba'th Party) 95.2%, Mahmoud Ahmad MAREI (Democratic Arab Socialist Union) 3.3%, other 1.5%  *2014: *Bashar al-ASAD elected president; percent of vote - Bashar al-ASAD (Ba'th Party) 88.7%, Hassan al-NOURI (independent) 4.3%, Maher HAJJER (independent) 3.2%, other/invalid 3.8%
+- `選舉結果`: *2021: *Bashar al-ASAD elected president; percent of vote - Bashar al-ASAD (Ba'th Party) 95.2%, Mahmoud Ahmad MAREI (Democratic Arab Socialist Union) 3.3%, other 1.5%  *2014: *Bashar al-ASAD elected president; percent of vote - Bashar al-ASAD (Ba'th Party) 88.7%, Hassan al-NOURI (independent) 4.3%, Maher HAJJER (independent) 3.2%, other/invalid 3.8%

 ### 立法部門
-- `description`: unicameral People's Assembly or Majlis al-Shaab (250 seats; members directly elected in multi-seat constituencies by simple majority preferential vote to serve 4-year terms)
+- `描述`: unicameral People's Assembly or Majlis al-Shaab (250 seats; members directly elected in multi-seat constituencies by simple majority preferential vote to serve 4-year terms)
-- `elections`: last held on 15 July 2024 (next to be held in July 2028)
+- `選舉`: last held on 15 July 2024 (next to be held in July 2028)
-- `election results`: percent of vote by party - NA; seats by party - Ba'ath Party 169, SSNP 3, other 13, independent 65; composition - NA
+- `選舉結果`: percent of vote by party - NA; seats by party - Ba'ath Party 169, SSNP 3, other 13, independent 65; composition - NA

 ### 司法部門
-- `highest court(s)`: Court of Cassation (organized into civil, criminal, religious, and military divisions, each with 3 judges); Supreme Constitutional Court (consists of 7 members)
+- `最高法院`: Court of Cassation (organized into civil, criminal, religious, and military divisions, each with 3 judges); Supreme Constitutional Court (consists of 7 members)
-- `judge selection and term of office`: Court of Cassation judges appointed by the Supreme Judicial Council (SJC), a judicial management body headed by the minister of justice with 7 members, including the national president; judge tenure NA; Supreme Constitutional Court judges nominated by the president and appointed by the SJC; judges serve 4-year renewable terms
+- `法官遴選和任期`: Court of Cassation judges appointed by the Supreme Judicial Council (SJC), a judicial management body headed by the minister of justice with 7 members, including the national president; judge tenure NA; Supreme Constitutional Court judges nominated by the president and appointed by the SJC; judges serve 4-year renewable terms
-- `subordinate courts`: courts of first instance; magistrates' courts; religious and military courts; Economic Security Court; Counterterrorism Court (established June 2012)
+- `下級法院`: courts of first instance; magistrates' courts; religious and military courts; Economic Security Court; Counterterrorism Court (established June 2012)

 ### 政黨
 **legal parties/alliances**:  Arab Socialist Ba'ath PartyArab Socialist (Ba'ath) Party – Syrian RegionalArab Socialist Ba'ath Party – Syrian Regional Branch, Socialist Unionist Democratic PartyArab Socialist Union of Syria or ASUDemocratic Arab Socialist UnionNational Progressive Front or NPFSocialist Unionist Democratic PartySocialist Unionist PartySyrian Communist Party (two branches)Syrian Social Nationalist Party or SSNPUnionist Socialist Party**major political organizations**: Kurdish Democratic Union Party or PYDKurdish National Council or KNCSyriac Union PartySyrian Democratic Council or SDCSyrian Democratic PartySyrian Opposition Coalition **de facto governance entities**: Democratic Autonomous Administration of Northeast Syria or DAANES Syrian Interim Government or SIGSyrian Salvation Government or SSG